borbware/unity-basics-course/Week1.md

 	* Learn about game design & game industry
 	* Create a bit larger (yet still tiny) games in teams
 * Stage 3
-    * Create a single game project in the span of four weeks
+    * Create a single game project
 ## About YOU

 * Your name